AlphaKretin/bastion-bot/README.md

 `scriptUrlBackup` is a link to a source for backup card scripts - if Bastion doesn't find a script at the first source specified, he'll try again here.
 Bastion will append the ID of the card, then ".lua".
 This field is optional - if it is missing, Bastion will not try to find backup scripts.

-`dbs` is an array of filenames for card databases Bastion will read, to be found in a folder called `dbs`.
+`dbs` is an object of arrays of filenames for card databases Bastion will read, to be found in a folder called `dbs`.
+The keys of the object are language codes.
 This field is optional - if it is missing, Bastion will default to what you see above.

 `triviaTimeLimit` is the time a player has to guess the answer in the trivia game, in milliseconds.
 This field is optional - if it is missing, Bastion will default to what you see above.